erpc-io/eRPC/README.md

    * Run `./server` at the server, and `./client` at the client.

 ## Running the applications
- * We provide a suite of benchmarks in the `apps` directory.
+ * The `apps` directory contains a suite of benchmarks and examples.
  * To build an application, change the contents of `scripts/autorun_app_file` to one of the available applications.
 Then generate a Makefile using `cmake . -DPERF=ON/OFF`